YU-Zhejian/libceu/Readme.md

 The `ceu_check` and the function `ceu_snprintf` is now a total mess.
 They're subjected to be revised.

 yStr: Support NULL inside string.

+## Historical Stuff

+`libceu` were previously created for the development of `cpptetgs`, a C++ 11 program that designed to perform TE-gene fusion identification out of Long-Read RNA-Seq using split alignment and EM algorithm.
+After deprecation of `cpptetgs`, `libceu` was kept to provide a library for the development of other programs.